Putin: Russia must consider Ukraine separatists' independence request | DW | 21.02.2022

 He added that the majority of Russians would support their independence.

-Western countries are concerned a significant build-up of Russian troops near the border with Ukraine means Moscow will invade its neighbor.
+Western countries are concerned a significant build-up of Russian troops near the border with Ukraine means Moscow is preparing to invade its neighbor.
 But Putin has denied planning any such attack.

-Washington says there are now up to 190,000 Russian troops in the region, including pro-Russian rebens in eastern Ukraine.
+Washington says there are now up to 190,000 Russian troops in the region, including pro-Russian rebels in eastern Ukraine.

+Moscow has demanded sweeping security guarantees in return for defusing the crisis, including a pledge that Ukraine never be allowed to join NATO.

 nm/wd (AP, Reuters)